Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Discussion

+Several limitations restrict the applicability and generality of \name.
+We discuss those limitations in detail here. \paragraph{{\bf Effect of fixed-sized input.}} The \name approach works well when the symbolic input to the program has a concrete size.
+If the size of the input is symbolic it leads to expensive array constraints.
+In that case, every time we access this buffer in the program, the DSE engine will make expensive solver calls. \name is not beneficial for programs that have symbolic addresses as described in Section~\ref{subsec:transformation}.
+Therefore, even if \name transformation is applicable, that does not make a discernible improvement in the performance of DSE on such programs.

-There are several limitations that restrict the applicability and generality of \name .
-Unlike DARM~\cite{darm}, \name does not use a cost model to reason about the profitability of the branch elimination. \name uses simple heuristics based on the symbolic variable analysis to decide whether to apply the branch elimination or not.
-For example, if the branch contains memory accesses with symbolic addresses, \name does not apply the branch elimination. \name does not reason about how complex the constraints can become if they are used in a future solver query.
-This requires estimating the complexity of queries that could be generated by a given sequence of instructions.
-Statically estimating the query cost has been explored by previous work related to state merging~\cite{efficient_state_merging}.
-However, estimating the query cost of compile-time transformation is not well-explored.
-We believe this is an interesting problem that can be explored in future work.
+\paragraph{{\bf Cost model for constraint complexity.}} Unlike DARM~\cite{darm}, \name does not use a cost model to reason about the profitability of the branch elimination. \name uses simple heuristics based on the symbolic variable analysis to decide whether to apply the branch elimination.
+For example, if the branch contains memory accesses with symbolic addresses, \name does not apply the branch elimination. \name does not consider how complex the constraints can become if used in a future solver query.
+This requires estimating the complexity of queries a given sequence of instructions could generate.
+Statically estimating the query cost has been explored by previous work related to state merging~\cite{efficient-state-merging}.
+However, estimating the query cost of compile-time transformation needs to be better explored.
+This is an interesting problem that can be explored in future work.